toadsuck/toadsuck-core/README.md

 use Toadsuck\Core\Database as DB;

 /*
-DSN can be pear-style DSN string: mysql://username:password@host/database OR an array
+DSN can be pear-style DSN string: mysql://username:password@host/database OR an array of connection params

 $defaults = [
 	'driver'	=> 'mysql',